Babymetal: 2010–2012: Early career

 Babymetal's first CD single was a collaboration with the band Kiba of Akiba, titled "Babymetal / Kiba of Akiba".
-Released in March 2012 by Juonbu Records, the single ranked at number three on the Oricon weekly indie chart, and number one in the Tower Records Shibuya weekly indie ranking.
+Released in March 2012 by Juonbu Records, the single ranked at number three on the Oricon weekly indie chart and number one in the Tower Records Shibuya weekly indie ranking.
 In the summer of 2012, the band released a music video for their next single, "Headbangeeeeerrrrr!!!!!", directed by Hidenobu Tanabe.
-In August 2012, Babymetal debuted at Japan's Summer Sonic Festival, becoming the youngest act ever to perform at the festival, at the average age of 12.
+In August 2012, Babymetal performed at Japan's Summer Sonic Festival, becoming the youngest act ever to perform at the festival.
 The same year, Babymetal performed outside of Japan for the first time at the 2012 Anime Festival Asia in Singapore.